The Wedding

 That day, I finally called my internist, Hector Rodriguez and he firmly told me to get my ass into the emergency room, and stop off to see a vascular surgeon on the way.
 He thought Ryan Haqq would be an excellent choice.
 I didn’t know Ryan because he started at Cedars after I retired, and, fortunately, Ryan squeezed me into his schedule.
 He agreed I needed an MRI of my brain, including visualization of my arteries, and sent me off to the emergency room.
 I observed my symptoms were as bad as ever, and I was convinced that life as I knew it was over, no matter what Dr. Haqq did or did not do.

-I am sure that in the long course of medical history, many physicians experience symptoms they are quite familiar with.
+I am sure that in the long course of medical history, many physicians experience symptoms that they encounter in their speciaty.
 I predicted a possible need for an operation (carotid endarterectomy) that I personally had done hundreds of times in the past.
 I knew that the operation posed several significant risks, including worsening of my symptoms and even paralysis of one side of my body.
 Even so, my symptoms were not those that a carotid narrowing would typically cause.
 My symptoms resembled the kind of stroke that occurs secondary either to a clot that breaks off from the carotid artery and floats deep into the brain’s circulation thus choking off the circulation of a part of the brain (an embolus), or an artery within the brain that spontaneously closes due to disease in its wall (a thrombosis).

 I was whisked off for my MRI.
 I was told the next day that as I returned to my ER room, I experienced a grand mal seizure, which is a loss of consciousness, typically for half a minute or so accompanied by violent contraction of many muscles.
 I have no recollection of this event.
 It scared the hell out of Susie, but I was curiously indifferent to her anxiety.